-- 6.1 The Board will, upon notification of need, provide educational or training resources or materials in an accessible format that takes into account the accessibility needs due to a disability of the person to whom the material is to be provided. - 6.2 To do so, the Board will procure through purchase or obtain by other means an accessible or conversion-ready electronic format, where available. - 6.3 If the resources cannot be procured or converted into an accessible format, the Board will arrange for the provision of comparable resources.
+- 6.1 The Board will, upon notification of need, provide educational or training resources or materials in an accessible format that considers the accessibility needs due to a disability of the person to whom the material is to be provided. - 6.2 To do so, the Board will procure through purchase or obtain by other means an accessible or conversion-ready electronic format, where available. - 6.3 If the resources cannot be procured or converted into an accessible format, the Board will arrange for the provision of comparable resources.

-- 6.4 The Board will, upon notification of need, provide information on the requirements, availability and descriptions of programs in an accessible format to persons with disabilities. - 6.5 The Board will, upon notification of need, provide student records in an accessible format to persons with disabilities. - 6.6 The Board will ensure these services are in place as of January 1, 2013.
+- 6.4 The Board will, upon notification of need, provide information on the requirements, availability and descriptions of programs in an accessible format to persons with disabilities. - 6.5 The Board will, upon notification of need, provide student records in an accessible format to persons with disabilities.